Risk oversight and management

 The Listed Entity’s risk framework is designed to:

-- ensure risk management supports our purpose
+- ensure risk management supports the purposes prescribed in legislation.

-- support a culture which encourages people to report incidents and take ownership of problems
+- support a culture which encourages people to report incidents and take ownership of problems.

-- identify and manage entity-wide strategic risks and program or project-specific risks
+- identify and manage entity-wide strategic risks and program or project-specific risks.

 - align with the PGPA Act and the Australian Government’s expectations as detailed in the Commonwealth Risk Management Policy.